kedro-org/kedro/docs/source/nodes_and_pipelines/micro_packaging.md

             └── {{pipeline_name}}    <-- Pipeline tests
 ```

-Kedro will also include any requirements found in `src/<python_package>/pipelines/<pipeline_name>/requirements.txt` in the modular pipeline wheel file.
+Kedro will also include any requirements found in `src/<python_package>/pipelines/<pipeline_name>/requirements.txt` in the modular pipeline tar file.
 These requirements will later be taken into account when pulling a pipeline via `kedro pipeline pull`.

 ```eval_rst
 .. note::  Kedro will not package the catalog config files even if those are present in ``conf/<env>/catalog/<pipeline_name>.yml``.